semgrep/semgrep/metrics.md

 ## Debugging data collected when traces are requested

-To help debug performance issues, Semgrep can send traces, enabled via `--trace`.
+To help debug performance issues, Semgrep CLI can send traces, enabled via `--trace`.
 Traces are never sent unless the `--trace` flag is included.

 There are three modes of tracing.
 1. Info (`--trace`): basic tracing.
 Sends timings about each file as it undergoes pre-processing and then matching.
 Includes the file path and sometimes rule names.
 2. Debug (`--trace` with `SEMGREP_TRACE_LEVEL=debug`): debug tracing.
-Sends additional timings, particularly around functions Semgrep runs during taint analysis.
+Sends additional timings, particularly around functions run during taint analysis.
 3. Trace (`--trace` with `SEMGREP_TRACE_LEVEL=trace`): even more detailed debug tracing.

 All traces are sent in Opentelemetry format and may include: